The flowchart below gives a brief overview of how original scholarly research moves through the process of being accepted as a peer-reviewed article.

 Ulrich's International Periodicals Directory provides infromation on over 210,000 regulalry and irregularly published journals.
 If you aren't sure if an article you found is scholarly, Ulrich's is a great place to look for more information.

 If you want to be absolutely sure a journal is peer-reviewed, use the database Ulrich's International Periodicals Directory.
 Look up the journal by title.
 Titles that are peer-reviewed are indicated by the black and white referee's jersey ("refereed" is another term for peer-reviewed).
 Note that there may be some parts of the journal (e.g. letters to the editor, book reviews, etc.) that are not peer- reviewed.

 What Are Scholarly Sources?

-Explore research and ideas to increase knowledge and understanding
+explorations of research and ideas to increase knowledge and understanding.

-Conversation between scholars on research, methods, and theories
+conversations between scholars on research, methods, and theories.